 - Physical activity is extremely limited.

-- Emotional roles in the family are altered, and the patient is displaced from her accustomed role, such as wife, mother, or employee.
+- Emotional roles in the family are altered, and the patient is displaced from their accustomed role, such as wife, mother, or employee.
 WebMD talked to experts in chronic pelvic pain and pain management about the latest developments in understanding and treating chronic pelvic pain.

 New Understanding of Chronic Pelvic Pain

 What women already know is now validated by medical experts.
-A woman can experience severe pain even after physical exams and tests show that her risk factor for chronic pelvic pain, such as endometriosis, has lessened or disappeared.
+A woman can experience severe pain even after physical exams and tests show that their risk factor for chronic pelvic pain, such as endometriosis, has lessened or disappeared.
 Moreover, that pain can become more severe over time.

 "We know that people who have little pathology can hurt a lot," says C. Paul Perry, MD, founder and board chairman of the International Pelvic Pain Society in Birmingham, Ala.
 "Issues in the last four or five years have helped us understand there are neurophysiolgical processes that aren't discussed in the ob-gyn literature."